Winners of 2014-15 MRLA Awards announced

 Falmouth Art Gallery, Kettle’s Yard and Manchester Art Gallery to host inaugural Max Reinhardt Literacy Awards

-The Max Reinhardt Charitable Trust, the National Association for Writers in Education (NAWE), and engage, the National Association for Gallery Education, are delighted to announce that the inaugural Max Reinhardt Literacy Awards (MRLA) will be hosted by Falmouth Art Gallery, Kettle’s Yard Gallery and Manchester Art Gallery.
+The Max Reinhardt Charitable Trust, the National Association for Writers in Education (NAWE), and Engage, the National Association for Gallery Education, are delighted to announce that the inaugural Max Reinhardt Literacy Awards (MRLA) will be hosted by Falmouth Art Gallery, Kettle’s Yard Gallery and Manchester Art Gallery.

 Earlier this year applications were invited for the first round of the Awards, funded by the Max Reinhardt Charitable Trust.
 The programme was developed to enable galleries, art museums and visual arts venues to support a dedicated programme of creative writing and literacy work with schools.
 Funding from the Awards will allow each of the three venues to employ a creative writer to work with a local school on a creative writing or literacy project, taking inspiration from the venue’s collections, displays or building.
-The Awards are run in partnership by engage, the National Association for Gallery Education and the National Association for Writers in Education (NAWE).
+The Awards are run in partnership with Engage, the National Association for Gallery Education and the National Association for Writers in Education (NAWE).

 The workshops will lead to the development of new resources that will use creative writing to encourage engagement with each venue, which will be widely shared within the arts and education sectors to facilitate the greater use of galleries / art museums / visual arts venues by schools for creative writing and literacy work.